hechenghai/Adversarial_Machine_Learning_Tensorflow/README.md

 In this repo you will find a custom tensorlfow implementation of various *adversarial attacks* and *adversarial training*.
 The repos consists of a pyhton package `adverarial_ml` and a demo jupyter notebook `demo.ipynb`.
 The python packages has two python modules: (1) `adverarial_attacks.py`which implements the adversarial attacks (2) `custom_model.py` which implements a subclass of `tf.keras.Model` which features an adversarial training option.

 ## Demo
 The jupyter notbook `demo.ipynb` serves both as a tutorial on how to use the `adverarial_ml` package and adversarial machine learning in general.
 The demo evaluates different models (fully connected neural networks, convolution neural networks) with and without adversarial training on the adverarial attacks listed above.
+The dataset used in the experiments is `MNIST`.
+After the demo you should be able to see which adversarial attacks are the hardest to defend against, which type of adversarial examples is most effective for adversarial training and how the adversarial attacks differen in computational cost.
+The implementation should work for images of any dimension.

 ## List of attacks that were implemented